aish-hub-cell/Pest-Image-Recognition-Project/README.md

 ---

-## 🧠 English Description
+## 🧠 Description

 This project leverages TensorFlow and deep learning to classify common plant diseases and pests from images.
 Once identified, a generative model (GPT) provides **treatment options, prevention tips, and extra knowledge** about the issue — making it a powerful tool for farmers, agri-students, and researchers.

-> 💬 Results are provided in **structured expert-level responses**, with sections like causes, cures, home remedies, and prevention tips.
+> 💬 Results are provided in **structured expert-level responses**, with sections like causes, cures, home remedies, and prevention tips, both in English and Hindi.

 ---